okta/okta-devices-kotlin/README.md

 ### Delete enrollment

-Deleting an enrollment from the server and the device:
+Deleting an enrollment will unenroll push verification.
+This will result in the SDK deleting enrollment from the device when a successful response is received from the Okta server.

 ```kotlin
 val enrollments: List<PushEnrollment> = authenticator.allEnrollments().getOrThrow()